rundeck/docs/docs/administration/projects/project-archive.md

 # Project Archive

-The content of a project, jobs, configuration, readme, motd, project ACLs and executions can be exported to an archive file.
+The content of a project, jobs, configuration, readme, motd, project ACLs, executions, and webhooks can be exported to an archive file.
 You might archive a project as a way to:

 - transfer project content from one Rundeck instance to another
 - add a collection of boiler plate project content when provisioning new projects